ermaccer/FableTLC.FreeCamera/README.md

  - dinput8.dll - [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/)
  - FreeCamera.asi
+ - FreeCamera.ini - configuration file

 # Usage

 Press F1 in game at any time to toggle free camera.

 Press F2 in game at any time to toggle HUD.

+These keys can be changed in the FreeCamera.ini file.